jcn16/jcn16.github.io/_pages/cv.md

 ---

 {% include base_path %}
-I am the second year of postgraduate student from Tsinghua University, pursuing **Master** Degree.
+I am an algorithm Engineer at Tongyi Lab, dedicated to Human-centric video generation and editing.
 I have been doing researches at **BBNC** with Professor [**Yebin Liu**](https://liuyebin.com/) in the field of inverse rendering and 3D vision.
-My research interest typically lies in **3D Vision, Neural Rendering and Animatable Avatar**.

-I am on the 2023 job market. 预计明年年中毕业，找工作进行中，欢迎联系！
+A full list of my publications is available at [**Google Scholar**](https://scholar.google.com/citations?user=ViJVw0oAAAAJ&hl=en).

 Education
 ======
 * B.E. in Tsinghua University, 2016-2020.
-* Postgraduate in Department of Automation, Tsinghua University, 2020-present.
-Expected Master Degree completion date: 2023-06
+* M.S. in Department of Automation, Tsinghua University, 2020-2023.
+* Algorithm Engineer in Alibaba Group, Tong Yi lab, 2023-present.

 <!-- Work experience
 ======